moodymudskipper/debugonce/README.md

 ## Set shortcut

-Tools / addins / browse addins / keyboard shortcuts / debug pipe /
+Tools / addins / browse addins / keyboard shortcuts / debugonce /
 Ctrl+Shift+X (for example)

 Then double click on function, trigger addin, and you’ll be browing the